Meetings time analytics and refinements

 • Out of 40 hours a week, 12 hours is spent on preparing and attending meetings.

-How to effectively manage collaboration workload?
+How to effectively manage meeting workload?

 There are several best practices you can put into use.